 - Patients receiving oral health services must be referred through the patient's case manager, medical provider, or through a dental coordinator.
-Therefore, appropriate and necessary eligibility and demographic information documented by the referring agency may be shared with the oral health service provider to reduce duplication of efforts.
-It is the referring agency's responsibility to have on record a signed Authorization to Disclose (ATD) or Release of Information (ROI) to the oral health service provider prior to sharing patient information. - Dental staff shall respond to phone calls within two (2) business days upon receipt of phone call. - An initial appointment shall be set up within two (2) business days of receipt of referral and confirmation of eligibility.
-Non-emergency appointment within three (3) weeks of receipt of referral confirming eligibility.

-- Registration shall take place as soon as possible.
-If there is an indication that the patient may be facing a medical or dental crisis, the registration process shall be expedited and appropriate intervention may take place prior to formal registration. - The provider shall clearly explain what oral health services entail.
-The provider shall provide adequate information about the availability of various services. - The provider shall communicate information to the patient described below: - Written information about resources, care, and treatment (this may include the county-wide HIV Patient Handbook) available in Orange County (for HCA Dental only). - Information about filing a Grievance if he/she feels his/her rights has been violated. - A copy of the patient's Rights and Responsibilities (included in the HIV Patient Handbook or Provider's Rights and Responsibilities). - Patients shall also be given the Notice of Privacy Practices (NPP) form.
+Therefore, appropriate and necessary eligibility and demographic information documented by the referring agency may be shared with the oral health care service provider to reduce duplication of efforts.
+It is the referring agency's responsibility to have on record a signed Authorization to Disclose (ATD) or Release of Information (ROI) to the oral health care service provider prior to sharing patient information. - Oral health care staff shall respond to phone calls within two (2) business days upon receipt of phone call. - An initial appointment shall be set up within two (2) business days of receipt of referral and confirmation of eligibility.
+Non-emergency appointment within three (3) weeks of receipt of referral confirming eligibility. - Registration shall take place as soon as possible.
+If there is an indication that the patient may be facing a medical or dental crisis, the registration process shall be expedited and appropriate intervention may take place prior to formal registration. - The oral health care service provider shall clearly explain what oral health services entail.
+The oral health care service provider shall provide adequate information about the availability of various services. - The oral health care service provider shall communicate information to the patient described below: - Information about filing a Grievance if they feel that their rights has been violated. - A copy of the patient's Rights and Responsibilities (included in the HIV Patient Handbook or Provider's Rights and Responsibilities). - Patients shall also be given the Notice of Privacy Practices (NPP) form.
 Patients shall be informed of their right to confidentiality.
 It is important not to assume that the patient's family or partner knows the HIV-positive status of the patient.
-Part of the discussion about patient confidentiality shall include inquiry about how the patient wants to be contacted (at home, at work, by mail, by phone, etc.). - The provider shall also obtain the following required documents: - A Consent for Treatment form, signed by the patient, agreeing to receive oral health services/treatment. - A signed document indicating receipt of Rights and Responsibilities.
+Part of the discussion about patient confidentiality shall include inquiry about how the patient wants to be contacted (at home, at work, by mail, by phone, etc.).

+- The oral health care service provider shall also obtain the following required documents: - A Consent for Treatment form, signed by the patient, agreeing to receive oral health services/treatment. - A signed document indicating receipt of Rights and Responsibilities.
 Patient rights and responsibilities incorporate a patient's input into the treatment plan; and provide a fair process for review if a patient believes they has been mistreated, poorly served, or wrongly discharged from services. - If there is a need to disclose information about a patient to a third party, including family members, patients shall be asked to sign an Authorization to Disclose (ATD)/Release of Information (ROI) form, authorizing such disclosure.
 This form may be signed at registration prior to the actual need for disclosure.
 Releases of information may be cancelled or modified by the patient at any time.